SB 72-FN - AS AMENDED BY THE HOUSE

 II.
 The general court further finds that it is a child’s parents who have the responsibility, means, and resources to ensure that a child receives appropriate health care, social support, religious guidance, and moral inculcation to develop into happy and productive members of society.

 III.
-Accordingly, the general court further finds that it is necessary to establish a consistent mechanism for parents to be notified of information relating to the health, well-being, and educational progress of their minor children while those children are in the custody and control of the public schools.
+Accordingly, the general court further finds that parents have the right to access, be notified of, and be provided with all information relating to these rights, and that it is necessary to establish a consistent mechanism for parents to be notified of information relating to the health, well-being, and educational progress of their minor children while those children are in the custody and control of a school.

-2 New Chapter; Parents' Bill of Rights in Education.
+2 New Chapter; Parental Bill of Rights.
 Amend RSA by inserting after chapter 189-A the following new chapter:

 CHAPTER 189-B

 189-B:1 Short Title.
-This chapter may be cited as the Parent’s Bill of Rights in Education.
+This chapter may be cited as the Parental Bill of Rights.

 189-B:2 Definitions.
 In this chapter: